-20. Non-CRNA faculty must be academically prepared for the areas in which they teach (see Glossary, "Academic preparation").
+20. Non-CRNA faculty must be academically prepared for the areas in which they teach, including for distance education course delivery (see Glossary, "Academic preparation").

 ^{} Failure to fully comply with one or more of these Standards is considered to be of critical concern in decisions regarding nurse anesthesia program accreditation.